TelegraphCreative/abodu-fed/site/content/pages/4.pricing/index.md

       type: image_grid_with_color_block__list--item
       image_grid_with_color_block__list--item__icon: sloped_lot
       image_grid_with_color_block__list--item__heading: 'Hazardous Soil Conditions'
-      image_grid_with_color_block__list--item__copy: 'If you live in an area where your land requires a specially engineered foundation, we''ll need to design one for your Abodu.'
+      image_grid_with_color_block__list--item__copy: 'If you live in an area where your land requires a specially engineered foundation, we''ll design one for your Abodu.'
       image_grid_with_color_block__list--item__note: 'We''ll bring in a partner to provide a quote.'
       '#hidden': false
     -